thomasdane/wordFrequencyCounter/Readme.txt

 Notes

 - there is a 2 GB limit on any object in .Net.
 I won't be able to handle lines longer than that.
+- this post talks about a concurrent dictionary which i might explore http://codereview.stackexchange.com/questions/90925/word-frequency-in-a-large-text-file
+- article about how string.split could create a large number of string objects if the line is long, and perhaps parsing by chars is faster http://stackoverflow.com/questions/8784517/counting-number-of-words-in-c-sharp
+- i need to benchmark this solution and my next one and compare them

+Limitations and Extensions
+- What if we wanted to process multiple books at once?
+Could use more multithreading?
+- The brute force solution to that problem would be to spin this up on multiple instances and process 1 book per instance